chris-chu-7/datascienceprep/README.md

 β = ȳ - x * Σ (all data points)((y - ȳ)(x - x̄))/(Σ (all data points)((x - x̄)^2)).

 After this we can plot the line of best fit and the scatterplot in the same graph using the matplotlib library and it seems like there's a negative correlation between crime rate and home value in Boston area.

+I code the algorithms first all of them above, then after getting the algorithms in check then ensure that the software developer conventions (comments, description, error checking) is handled.